The Unicorn Tapestries: Monogram and origin

-James J. Rorimer speculated in 1942 that the tapestries were commissioned by Anne of Brittany, to celebrate her marriage to Louis XII, King of France in 1499.
+James J. Rorimer speculated in 1942 that the tapestries were commissioned by Anne of Brittany, to celebrate her marriage to King Louis XII in 1499.
 Rorimer interpreted the A and E monogram that appears in each tapestry as the first and the last letters of Anne's name.
 Margaret B. Freeman, however, rejected this interpretation in her 1976 monograph, a conclusion repeated by Adolph S. Cavallo in his 1998 work.
 Tom Campbell, former Director of the Metropolitan Museum of Art, acknowledged in 2002 that experts "still do not know for whom or where [the tapestries] were made."

 The Stirling Tapestries

 "The Hunters Return to the Castle" tapestry, hanging in Mary of Guise's Inner Hall in the Royal Palace at Stirling Castle.

 Historic Scotland commissioned a set of seven hand-made tapestries for Stirling Castle, a recreation of The Unicorn Tapestries, as part of a project to furnish the castle as it was in the 16th century.
 It was part-funded by the Quinque Foundation of the United States.

 All seven currently hang in the Queen's Inner Hall in the Royal Palace.

 The tapestry project was managed by West Dean College in West Sussex and work began in January 2002.
 The weavers worked in two teams, one based at the college, the other in a purpose-built studio in the Nether Bailey of Stirling Castle.
 The first three tapestries were completed in Chichester, the remainder at Stirling Castle.

 Historians studying the reign of James IV believe that a similar series of "Unicorn" tapestries were part of the Scottish Royal tapestry collection.
 The team at West Dean Tapestry visited the Metropolitan Museum of Art to inspect the originals and researched the medieval techniques, the colour palette and materials.
 Traditional techniques and materials were used with mercerised cotton taking the place of silk to preserve its colour better.
 The wool was specially dyed at West Dean College.